madhangits29/hyper-v/README.md

 # hyper-v
-All about hyper-v ,Scripts ,Automtion
+All about hyper-v ,Scripts ,Automtion,switches